p76061425/CacheSimulator/README.md

 ## Command-Line Parameters
-* There should be four command line parameters in this order:
+* There should be five command line parameters in this order:
   1.	nk: the capacity of the cache in kilobytes (an int)
   2.	assoc: the associativity of the cache (an int)
   3.	blocksize: the size of a single cache block in bytes (an int)